A lot of towns and communities know how to have a fun dog easter egg hunt for our furry pups.

 As a crazy dog mom, I love the idea.

-There’s a dog easter egg hunt near me every year that I look forward too.
+There’s a dog easter egg hunt near me every year that I look forward to.

 Ahh… Remember the days of running around and having fun Easter egg hunts when you were a kid?

 Those sure were happy days.
-I remember that we would even hide real hard-boiled colored eggs ( I mean the Easter bunny that is).
+I remember that we would even hide real hard-boiled eggs that we dyed the night before. ( I mean the Easter bunny that is).
 My mom’s famous spot was hiding them in the cereal boxes.

 She thought she was clever, huh?

-One of the best parts of the hunt was that we always included our dogs and why not they’re family too.
+One of the best parts of the easter egg hunt was that we always included our dogs and why not they’re family too.

 Don’t you agree?

-So I thought it would be great to give you some ideas on how you can organize an Easter egg hunt event for your dogs.
+So I thought it would be great to give you some easter egg hunt ideas on how you can organize a dog-friendly easter egg hunt event for your dogs.

-Because I realize not every community will make an effort to have a dog easter egg hunt for their local furry friends.
+Because I realize not every community will make an effort to have a doggy Easter egg hunt for their local furry friends.

 And, if your local town doesn’t have one.
-Then why not start a hunt in your community or your yard with some neighbors, friends, and family.
+Then why not start a hunt in your community or your backyard with some neighbors, friends, and family.